occipital/django-content-settings/docs/index.md

 ### Key Features

 1. **Type-Agnostic Variable Creation**: Users can create variables of any type, making the module highly adaptable to various needs.
-2. **Editability from Django Admin Panel**: Seamless integration with the Django admin panel allows for effortless editing of variables.
+Read more about [basic types](types.md) and [template types](template_types.md).
 3. **Flexible permission model**: Every setting can have its own permission rule for viewing, editing, fetching in API, and viewing changes history.
+[Read more about available API](api.md)
 4. **Preview**: Preview the setting before applying and the option to preview the setting changes right on site.
+6. **Export & Import**: Massively dump configuration into a file and massively load configuration from the file using UI or/and commands.
+2. **Editability from Django Admin Panel**: Seamless integration with the Django admin panel allows for effortless editing of variables.
+[See how Django Admin for content settings looks](ui.md)
 5. **Caching System**: Ensures high performance, negating the impact of variable complexity on code execution speed.
-6. **Export & Import**: Massively dump configuration into a file and massively load configuration from the file using UI or/and commands.
+[More about caching and speed optimization](caching.md)
+6. **Extensions**: The project has not only multiple [settings for configurations](settings.md) but also many [different extension points](extends.md).

 ### Additional Admin Panel Functionalities